 I have since worn that top at least once a week while riding my Peloton.
 I really like the fabric.
 It wicks away sweat but doesn’t get soaking wet so it feels gross at the end of the workout.
 In fact, it’s become my go-to top for spinning.
 I would definitely ask my stylist for a Stitch Fix workout clothes box again in the future.

-It’s important to mention that Stitch Fix Men can send guys a box of monthly workout clothes just like they did for me.
+It’s important to mention that Stitch Fix Men can send guys workout clothes just like they did for me.
 This kind of gym clothes box is definitely not limited to being for women’s fitness only.

 Trunk Club Activewear Box Review

-Since starting to use Trunk Club a few years ago, I have received workout pieces from time to time.
+Since starting to use Trunk Club, the clothing box from Nordstrom, a few years ago, I have received workout pieces from time to time.
 I’d never actually asked for a workout clothing specific box or trunk before planning to write this review.
 However, since then I’ve received at least a few emails from Trunk Club promoting an activewear or athleisure trunk.
-When I knew I was writing this post, I asked my stylist to put an activewear box together for me.
+When I knew I was writing this post, I asked my stylist to put an activewear subscription box together for me.